dannypsnl/dannypsnl.github.io/posts/2018-06-22-error-is-value.md

 }
 ```

-Then we writing something to the connection.
+Then we write something through the connection.

 ```go
 nBtye := conn.Write([]byte{`command`})
 ```

-We want that, but the real code is
+We want that, but the real code is:

 ```go
 nBtye, err := conn.Write([]byte{`command`})